PatrykDobies/GeoTelecom_Data_Pipeline/README.md

 ---

-## Repository Structure

-GeoTelecom_Data_Pipeline/
-│
-├─ src/
-│ ├─ glue_jobs/
-│ └─ viz/
-├─ data/ (sample)
-├─ README.md
-├─ .gitignore

----

 Full datasets are stored on S3 or Kaggle and are not included in the repository.
 AWS Glue jobs can be run directly in the AWS Console or locally using PySpark.
-All visualizations are saved as interactive HTML files.
+All visualizations (except Point map of towers, size ~ 400mb) are saved as interactive HTML files.